davidosh96/davidosh96.github.io/projectlinks.md

-Alternatively, view an editable [**online version**](https://davidosh96.github.io/modelpreview.html) of the code embedded on this site (with most comments removed), before downloading the finished version.
+Alternatively, view an editable [**online version**](https://davidosh96.github.io/modelpreview.html) of the code embedded on this site (a more simple version with most comments removed, not my final model), before downloading the finished version.

 [**Click here**](https://github.com/davidosh96/davidosh96.github.io) to view the repo for this website.